angristan/feedbin-docker/README.md

 You can check if everything is going well with `docker-compose logs -f` or `docker-compose ps`.

-Go to `minio.feedbin.domain.tld`, login with your keys.
-Then:

-* Create a bucket with the button in the bottom right hand corner.
-* Make the bucket public:
-  * On the left sidebar, clic on the 3 dots on thee bucket line
-  * Select add policy
-  * Leave prefix empty (or `*`) and `Read Only` and then select `Add`.

-Your bucket is ready.

 Now go to `feedbin.domain.tld` and create a new account.
 You're set!

 You can make yourself an admin to manage users and to view the Sidekiq web interface.